 - If you want cheesy garlic bread, then add 1/4 cup of shredded Parmesan or mozzarella cheese over the butter mixture.

-What to Serve with Garlic Bread:
+Main Dish Ideas to Serve with Garlic Bread:

 - Instant Pot Mac and Cheese